zepedropaixao/zepedropaixao.github.io/index.md

 I always liked technology and I got a PC at a very early age.
 Since that moment I became addicted to computers.
 In my parents place the computer usage time was completly manipulated by me.

-I am currently lead mobile software engineer at Infraspeak.
+I am currently lead mobile software engineer at [Infraspeak](projects/infraspeak).

-On the way I co-founded SIMI (https://www.getsimi.com) and LeanHub (https://www.lean-hub.com).
+On the way I co-founded [SIMI](projects/simi) and [LeanHub](projects/leanhub).
 In both SIMI and LeanHub I helped conceive, develop and implement the business as well as the product.
 Previously I did research work focused on text mining at SAPO Labs.
 Some projects in which I contributed: Verbetes and SemanticLists are still available online at SAPO.
-Of my earlier work I give focus to OntoExtract which gave origin to a book (available at Amazon).
+Of my earlier work I give focus to [OntoExtract](projects/ontoextract) which gave origin to a book (available at Amazon).

 Of my hobbies I'd say music related ones are favored.
 I play violin since I was 3 years old.
 I quite enjoy spending time with friends and take my part in a jam session.

-# My Resume / CV

-I have built my CV with XeLaTex, you can check the source [here](https://github.com/zepedropaixao/tex-resume) or just download the compiled pdf [here](https://github.com/zepedropaixao/tex-resume/raw/master/resume.pdf).

-Alternatively visit my resume [page](resume).
+You can check my resume [here](resume).

-# The Main Projects

-The main projects where I got to be involved are furthered detailed in the projects [page](projects).

-Visit this page to go into details of what I have done in my life.

 # Check out my app